-- D3.1 Report on educational activities for students (v1.
+D3.1 Report on educational activities for students (v1.
 M9, v2.
+M24; OU)

-M24; OU) - D3.2 Report on supporting material for teachers and other stakeholders (M24; OU) - D3.3 Report on training material and guidelines for teachers (v1.
+D3.2 Report on supporting material for teachers and other stakeholders (M24; OU)

+D3.3 Report on training material and guidelines for teachers (v1.
 M12, v2.
+M36; OU)

-M36; OU) - D3.4 Report on the Exten.(D.T.)2 toolkit (v1.
+D3.4 Report on the Exten.(D.T.)2 toolkit (v1.
 M24, v2.
 M30; UGent)

-Work package number 4 Lead beneficiary LNU

-Work package title Shapin Shaping Technologies

-Participant number 1 2 3 4 5 6 7 8

-Short name of participant LNU NKUA UGent NTNU TCD SIMPLE UCL OU

-Person months per participant: 20 24 0,5 8 2 12 1,2 10

-Start month 1 End 39

-month

-- O4.1 Design and develop the Exten(DT)2 platform, and eExtend the nQuire functionality to integrate the project technologies and support the online implementation of the Design Thinking activities (WP5) and teacher training activities (WP6). - O4.2 Iteratively design, develop and evaluate two complementary digital game tools enhanced with AR components, to support immersion and empathy through embodied learning. - O4.3 Iteratively design, develop and evaluate a 3D rapid prototyping environment that will allow the programming, design and print of 3D models. - O4.4 Design and develop an Authorable Learning Analytics and feedback component and a dashboard for supporting the monitoring, evaluation and assessment of digital Design Thinking projects.
+O4.1 Extend the nQuire functionality to integrate the project technologies and support the online implementation of the Design Thinking activities (WP5) and teacher training activities (WP6).

+O4.2 Iteratively design, develop and evaluate two complementary digital game tools enhanced with AR components, to support immersion and empathy through embodied learning.

+O4.3 Iteratively design, develop and evaluate a 3D rapid prototyping environment that will allow the programming, design and print of 3D models.

+O4.4 Design and develop an Authorable Learning Analytics and feedback component and a dashboard for supporting the monitoring, evaluation and assessment of digital Design Thinking projects.

-This is the main technology development WP aiming to design and develop the Exten(DT)2 platform and extend well-established and widely used digital educational solutions with emerging technologies for the digital enhancement and transformation of Design Thinking learning.
+This is the main technology development WP aiming to extend well-established and widely used digital educational solutions with emerging technologies for the digital enhancement and transformation of Design Thinking learning.
 The aim is to support students develop both design thinking and computational thinking skills while they will be using these technologies to empathize, brainstorm, ideate, prototype, test and deliver solutions to STEAM and wicked socio-scientific problems.

-Task 4.1 - Design and develop the Exten(DT)2 platform and extend the nQuire platform (LNU: Lead; SIMPLE & OU) (M1-M39)
+Task 4.1 - Extend the nQuire platform (LNU: Lead; OU) (M1-M30)

-This task includes the design and development of a new digital platform.
-The Exten(DT)2 Platform will be a digital ecosystem to support the sustainability and reusability of already developed learning tools and environments.
-The Exten(DT)2 platform will be web-based, scalable, and flexible.
-It will support the integration of web-based technologies and ensure interoperability among diverse components.
 The award-winning web-based open-access nQuire platform (www.nquire.org.uk), will be extended to support DT approaches and enable digital transformation of learning.
 Deployment of existing functionality: Image data collection is already supported by nQuire and will be used to collect artefact images such as 3D printings for discussion and reflection.
-The platform functionality also supports text-based entries/comments on contributions, allowing citizens to share and discuss ideas, questions, proposed solutions etc. Design of new functionality: the platform will be significantly extended to support: a) Geo-coded (single and multiple) data upload and dynamic map visualisation of data alongside searchable metadata (e.g., filtering, categorisation of comments) that will take advantage of the context within which data are collected.
-B) Game-based decision making - outputs from game apps (ChoiCo, SorBET) will be uploaded to nQuire.
-C) The nQuire platform along with new and existing functionality will offer capabilities for interactions between stakeholders (teachers, students, local communities, scientists etc.) of diverse ages while providing stand-alone capabilities.
+The platform functionality also supports text-based entries/comments on contributions, allowing citizens to share and discuss ideas, questions, proposed solutions etc. Design of new functionality: the platform will be significantly extended to support: a) Geo-coded (single and multiple) data upload and dynamic map visualisation of data alongside searchable metadata (e.g., filtering, categorisation of comments) that will take advantage of the context within which data are collected. b) Game-based decision making - outputs from game apps (ChoiCo, SorBET) will be uploaded to nQuire. c) The nQuire platform along with new and existing functionality will offer capabilities for interactions between stakeholders (teachers, students, local communities, scientists etc) of diverse ages while providing stand-alone capabilities.

-Task 4.2 - Extend ChoiCo and SorBET game applications with AR components (NKUA: Lead; LNU & NTNU) (M1-M39)
+Task 4.2 - Extend ChoiCo and SorBET game applications with AR components (NKUA: Lead; LNU & NTNU) (M1-M30)